Xcel Energy has accelerated its energy engine in utility markets

 across the US.
 The utility holding company distributes electricity

-to 3.5 million customers and natural gas to 1.9 million
+to 3.5 million customers and natural gas to 2 million in eight

 Minnesota account for most of its customers.